29 Awesome Things to Do in Sedona Besides Hiking 2024

 The Chapel is one of the top three attractions in Sedona and is recognized as one of the “10 Most Beautiful Churches Around the World.”

 The Chapel seamlessly integrates with natural rock formations and features a central stained-glass window supported by a large cross.
-It’s not just an architectural marvel, but also one of Sedona’s metaphysical vortexes believed to embody powerful spiritual qualities of peace, harmony, and balance.
+It’s not just an architectural marvel, but also one of Sedona’s vortexes believed to embody powerful spiritual qualities of peace, harmony, and balance.

 Don’t miss the chance to experience this remarkable blend of natural beauty, spirituality, and architectural excellence.